-To remove waste from the holding tank at a dockside waste facility, insert the hose from the pump-out facility into the waste access on the coaming (Fig. 10.8) of your boat and follow instructions at the facility.
+Fig. 10.12 shows waste holding tank pump out fitting.
+Only pump out sanitation material at pump out station where is available waste facility, insert the hose from the pump-out facility into the waste access on the coaming of your boat and follow instructions at the facility.
 Instructions from one facility to another may vary.